matextrem/eth-todo-list/README.md

 # eth-todo-list
-Smart contracts for a todo-list app using Solidity
+Ethereum Dapp using Solidity and ReactJS